 (a) A witness may address a Councilmember only through the presiding member.

-(b) A witness shall confine his or her remarks to the question under discussion and shall avoid making negative personal comments.
+(b) A witness shall confine the witness’s remarks to the question under discussion and shall avoid making negative personal comments.

 (c) The presiding member shall maintain order in the hearing or roundtable and, after issuing a warning, may order the removal of a disorderly person as provided in Rule 322.